csusi/lfs/README.md

     $PAGE - Sets default page size for printing based on country standard
     Local Networking Settings for Ch.
 7.5

-    4) Need to be root to start:
+0. Need to be root to start:
   --> sudo -i
   --> cd /root/lfs

-    5) Build the LFS system starting below.
+0. Build the LFS system starting below.
 Each script covers a section of the book, and are named in the following pattern:
    XXX-C.S-YYYY.sh
      XXX - LFS book (LFS, BLFS)
       C - Chapter Number
       S - Section Number
       YYYY - User account the script should be run as.
+         root - Run as host OS root user at /root/lfs
+         lfs - Run as lfs user on hos os at /home/lfs/lfs
+         chroot - Run when chrooted into LFS mount point as root at /home/lfs/lfs (on LFS partition)
   --> ./lfs-0-root.sh

         Batch scripts are included to run build multiple chapters sequentially.
         Use when familiar with, and comfortable chapters will compile correctly.